 Susan’s wider roles include: clinical lead for the Sustainability and Transformation Partnership South East London Pathology Programme and member of both the National Institute for Health and Care Excellence (NICE) Transfusion guideline group and Quality Standards and British Society for Haematology Transfusion Task Force.
 Susan also sits on the UK Blood Services’ Standing Advisory Committee where she helps improve blood for patients and analyses adverse outcomes, providing recommendations through the National haemovigilance scheme.

-Prof Claire Harrison, Joint Clinical Director
+Dr Karen Breen, Joint Clinical Director

 Prof Roopen Arya, Joint Clinical Director

 Roopen is Clinical Director for Haematology and Pathology at King’s College Hospital NHS Foundation Trust.
 His other roles include: Director of King’s College Hospital NHS Foundation Trust’s Thrombosis Centre; Professor of Thrombosis and Haemostasis at King’s College London and Director of the National VTE Exemplar Centres Network in England.

 Roopen trained at the University of Oxford and King’s College London.
 His main interests are venous thromboembolism, thrombophilia, and women’s health.
 He is passionate about thrombosis research and advancing safety and quality of care through innovative and patient-centric approaches.